jgoerzen/vintage-computing/README.md

 To exit, type `RELEASE DP0` and then `quit` at the `sim>` prompt.
 Ctrl-E will take you to the `sim>` prompt, which will let you perform an unclean shutdown.

+## SIMH in general

+The [SIMH](http://simh.trailing-edge.com/) emulator is included in full.
+In fact, many of the other machines listed here are emulated using SIMH.
+It can emulate dozens of types of old big iron machines.

 # Source